radgrad/docusaurus2/docs/users/demo/explorers.md

 * Can you discover something new and interesting about computer science and/or local opportunities that you didn't know before?
 * Are there missing Interests, Career Goals, or Opportunities?
 * Are there ways to improve the content associated with one or more Details pages?

+Also, you'll probably notice that there is a fifth Explorer, "Internships".
+This page is under development and we hope to have a functional version by Fall, 2021.

 <hr/>
 (Problems with this page?
 Email radgrad@hawaii.edu to let us know.)